expo/expo/docs/pages/versions/unversioned/sdk/cellular.md

 #### Returns

 Returns a Promise that resolves to a [`Cellular.CellularGeneration`](#cellularcellulargeneration) enum value that represents the current cellular generation type.

+On web, this method uses [`navigator.connection.effectiveType`](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation/effectiveType) to detect the effective type of the connection using a combination of recently observed, round-trip time and downlink values.

 **Examples**